-- Communication: If Baby has a speech delay, it will be able to be diagnosed around his second birthday.
+- Communication: If Baby has a speech delay, it will be able to be diagnosed around her second birthday.
 Most children have around 50 words by age 2, and are beginning to string words together.
-By the end of the year, he should be speaking in short sentences.
+By the end of the year, she should be speaking in short sentences.
 During this year, Baby will begin to point out familiar objects, and identify the names of common items and familiar people.
-He will also start following two-step commands, such as getting his coat, and then bringing it over to you.
+She will also start following two-step commands, such as getting her coat, and then bringing it over to you.
 For toddlers whose speech is delayed, either on the expressive or receptive end, this is a good time to begin speech therapy to help get them back on track.

 - Eating: Many toddlers become pickier eaters this year, which can come as a shock to parents whose babies were not fussy in the past.
 If Baby goes on a vegetable strike, or refuses to try foods with certain textures, don’t fret.
-Continue to offer a healthy variety of food to Baby at mealtime, and let him try them at his own pace.
-He won’t go hungry!
+Continue to offer a healthy variety of food to Baby at mealtime, and let her try them at her own pace.
+She won’t go hungry!

-- Motor skills: And he’s off!
+- Motor skills: And she’s off!
 This year, Baby should learn to run, climb, and jump like a pro.
-Spending lots of time outdoors will give him the chance to practice these skills, so be sure to make trips to the park a part of your regular routine.
-He will also learn how to throw and kick a ball this year, which is another way you can have fun with Baby outside of your home.
+Spending lots of time outdoors will give her the chance to practice these skills, so be sure to make trips to the park a part of your regular routine.
+She will also learn how to throw and kick a ball this year, which is another way you can have fun with Baby outside of your home.